Register to get access to free programming courses with interactive exercises

 Remote Procedure Call (RPC)

 RPC APIs appeared on the Internet before almost all other types of APIs.
-The general idea of RPC is that HTTP is treated only as a delivery method (transport), but, by itself, is not part of the API.
-Typically, RPC APIs work with a single endpoint, such as /rpc, to which a GET or POST is sent.
+The general idea of RPC is that HTTP is treated only as a delivery method but not as a part of the API.
+Typically, RPC APIs work with a single endpoint, such as /rpc to which we send a GET or POST.
 RPC APIs use a small number of headers and response codes.
-Error handling and the execution of different actions are all embedded in the very body of the request and response in RPC.
+Error handling and the execution of different actions are embedded in the body of the request and response in RPC.

-The original idea behind RPC was that it was as if we were just calling normal functions, and they magically make requests to an external system, completely or almost completely hiding the existence of HTTP and the network as a whole from us.
+The original idea behind RPC was that it was as if we call normal functions, and they magically make requests to an external system, hiding the existence of HTTP and the network as a whole from us.

-For example, a JSON-RPC query looks like JSON, which specifies which “function” with which parameters should be called:
+For example, a JSON-RPC query looks like JSON, which specifies with which parameters we should call the function:

 {